emresevilgen/FreeWork/README.md

 6. Java Properties Files 			- done
 7. XFF and CSRF - presentation 		- in progress
 8. HTML, CSS and JavaScript 		- done
+9. Logging and Log4J				- done

+You can see the blog posts here: https://emresevilgen.wordpress.com/category/coding/